 Join the Awin Affiliate Program: Awin.com

-CJ Affiliates has a deep link generator plugin for your Internet browser (kind of like the Pinterest Pin or TW scheduler); I can quickly head over to Barnes and Noble, find the book I want to pair with a review, and instantly generate an affiliate deep link to drop in my post.
+CJ Affiliates has a deep link generator plugin for your Internet browser (kind of like the Pinterest Pin or TW scheduler).
+Affiliate users can quickly head over to Barnes and Noble, find the book they want to pair with a review, and instantly generate an affiliate deep-link to drop in a post.

 You can join CJ Affiliates here.